-- Phone.com: Best for well-established, growing companies that want a full-solution VoIP plan.
+- Phone.com: Better option for growing, office-bound companies that need a full-solution voice-over-internet-protocol (VoIP) service

 Phone.com vs Grasshopper at a Glance

 $26 to $80 per month for up to 5 numbers and unlimited extensions

 Call Handling Features

 Advanced—custom rules, call recording, screening, and scheduled greetings

 Call, SMS, fax, and video conference